vulture990/tic-tac-toe/README.md

+# Motivation
-#Yet an other C program
+Yet an other C program
 For the sake of developing something nice and easy i picked the classic antique tictactoe game